CyrillKR/fibonacci-assignment-be/README.md

 `/fibonacci/history?limit=<int>`

-Where limit is an optinal query param for limiting the amount of results you want to fetch from the file.
+Where limit is an optional query param for limiting the amount of results you want to fetch from the file.
 The default is five results per query.